Killian documents controversy: Internet skepticism spreads

 Discussion quickly spread to various weblogs in the blogosphere, principally Little Green Footballs and Power Line.
 The initial analysis appeared in posts by "Buckhead", a username of Harry W. MacDougald, an Atlanta attorney who had worked for conservative groups such as the Federalist Society and the Southeastern Legal Foundation, and who had helped draft the petition to the Arkansas Supreme Court for the disbarment of President Bill Clinton.
 MacDougald questioned the validity of the documents on the basis of their typography, writing that the memos were "in a proportionally spaced font, probably Palatino or Times New Roman", and alleging that this was an anachronism: "I am saying these documents are forgeries, run through a copier for 15 generations to make them look old.
 This should be pursued aggressively."

 By the following day, questions about the authenticity of the documents were being publicized by the Drudge Report, which linked to the analysis at the Powerline blog in the mid-afternoon, and the story was covered on the website of the magazine The Weekly Standard and broke into mass media outlets, including the Associated Press and the major television news networks.
 It also was receiving serious attention from conservative writers such as National Review Online's Jim Geraghty.
 By the afternoon of September 9, Charles Foster Johnson of Little Green Footballs had posted his attempt to recreate one of the documents using Microsoft Word with the default settings.
 The September 9 edition of ABC's Nightline made mention of the controversy, along with an article on the ABC News website.

-Thirteen days after this controversy had emerged the national newspaper USA Today published a timeline of events surrounding the CBS story.
-Accordingly, on the September 9 morning after the "60 minutes" report, the broadcast was front-page news in the New York Times and Washington Post.
+Thirteen days after this controversy had emerged, the national newspaper USA Today published a timeline of events surrounding the CBS story.
+Accordingly, on the September 9 morning after the 60 Minutes II report, the broadcast was front-page news in the New York Times and Washington Post.
 Additionally, the story was given two-thirds of a full page within USA Todays news section, which mentioned that it had also obtained copies of the documents.
 However, the authenticity of the memos was not part of the story carried by major news outlets on that day.
 Also on that day, CBS published the reaction of Killian's son, Gary, to the documents, reporting that Gary Killian questioned one of the memos but stated that others "appeared legitimate" and characterized the collection as "a mixture of truth and fiction".
-In an interview with Fox News, Gary Killian expressed doubts about the documents' authenticity on the basis of his father's positive view of Bush.
+In an interview with Fox News, Gary Killian expressed doubts about the documents' authenticity based on his father's positive view of Bush.

 In 2006, the two Free Republic (Rathergate) bloggers, Harry W. MacDougald, username "Buckhead", an Atlanta-based lawyer and Paul Boley, username "TankerKC", were awarded the Reed Irvine Award for New Media by the Accuracy in Media watchdog at the Conservative Political Action Conference (CPAC).